Want to Talk about Your Spiritual Needs or Life Purpose?

 Want to Work Together?

 There are several things to discern when considering working with a spiritual director.
 Will we be aligned?
-How will it work?
+How does it work?
 What is this person really like?
 These are the 3 steps to begin this process.
-As I am currently finishing the Spiritual Direction Certification Program with Cherry Hill Seminary, I am working with people at no cost through the end of March, 2023 as part of my practicum.
+While the Spiritual Direction Exploratory Chat is free, future fees will be discussed during our time together.

 1. A First Chat